 Costco is well-known for its membership system.
 If you want to take advantage of its low prices and exclusive own-brand products, you have to pay an annual membership fee.
-Your only other option is to use a Costco Cash gift card (which has to be purchased by a member in the first place).
+Your only other option is to buy a Costco Cash gift card.

 Costco has a range of four different membership options:

-It's a straightforward concept, but membership is one of Costco’s core marketing strategies.
-It serves a number of different purposes:
+Membership, as one of the brand's core marketing strategies, serves a number of different purposes:

 In 2019, membership fees totaled $3.35 billion.
 While that’s a small portion of the business’s overall revenue ($152.7 billion), it accounts for the vast majority of its net income ($3.65 billion).

-When Costco’s business model relies so heavily on low margins, it needs to maintain low prices to stay competitive.
+Costco’s business model relies so heavily on low margins that it needs to have low prices to maintain its competitive advantage.
 Rather than using membership fees to increase profits, it uses them to keep prices as low as possible for the consumer.

 Unlike normal supermarkets, where anyone can come and shop, Costco uses paid membership to market itself and add an air of exclusivity to its brand.
 You see the same technique being used in many different industries.

-As Costco primarily targets more affluent shoppers who will spend many hundreds of dollars in one visit, exclusivity is an important selling point.
-In fact, Costco spends practically nothing on advertising.
-It uses its brand as its main marketing tool.
-And you can probably argue it’s the main reason for the business’s success.
+As the brand primarily targets more affluent shoppers who will spend many hundreds of dollars in one visit, exclusivity is an important selling point.

 Costco has two different membership levels (standard and Executive) for normal and business customers.
 Executive-level membership is twice the price of standard membership, but it offers 2% pre-tax cashback on purchases (up to $50,000) every year.